aleksandrmurzin/dev-chatgpt-prompts/README.md

 **Prompt:**

 ```
-Re-write the 'tempFunction' function based off your review and recommendations.
+Re-write the code based off your review and recommendations.
 ```

 ### 5. Create Tests